seiginonakama/BlockCanaryEx/README.md

 BlockCanaryEx
 =============
-a library for android which can help you to find the most heavy method in your code when your app blocked, base on [BlockCanary](https://github.com/markzhai/AndroidPerformanceMonitor).
+a library for android which can help you to find heavy methods in your code when your app blocked, base on [BlockCanary](https://github.com/markzhai/AndroidPerformanceMonitor).

 ![TextLayoutBuilder logo](./sample.jpg)